604korupt/604korupt/README.md

 - 👀 I’m interested in Twitch streaming, content creation, and coding.
 - 🌱 I’m currently learning some things in CS and Data Science.
 - 💞️ I’m looking to collaborate on TBD.
-- 📫 How to reach me: Discord: Enkō Korupt#6999
+- 📫 How to reach me: Twitter @604korupt

 <!---